centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-azure-storage-acr.md

 ## Prerequisites

-To get data from Azure Services, following methods are available:
+To get data from Azure Services, the following methods are available:
     * Azure API ('api')
     * Azure CLI ('azcli')

 Centreon recommends to use the API instead of the CLI for the following reasons:
-    * API is much more efficient by avoiding CLI binary execution
+    * the API is much more efficient because it avoids CLI binary execution
-    * API supports application authentication while CLI does not (yet)
+    * the API supports application authentication while CLI does not (yet)

 <!--DOCUSAURUS_CODE_TABS-->